 Nestled in Los Angeles’ beautiful South Bay, Torrance makes for a perfect home base for Southern California adventures.
 Loaded with laid-back charm, Torrance offers plenty to see and do – including an uncrowded 1.5-mile beach.
 Beaches usually mean crowds, but not when you’re in Torrance!
 Here are some beach-side activities you can do on your next trip to Torrance!

-Before you head to the beach for the day, be sure to start your morning off right with a hearty breakfast.
-There is no better place to get you in the beach mood early in the morning than Country Touch Cafe.
-This spot is a favorite among locals and even serves homemade bread for guests.
+Before you head to the beach for the day, be sure to start your morning off right with a beachy breakfast.
+There is no better place to get you in the beach mood early in the morning than King’s Hawaiian Bakery.
+Those delicious rolls are used in the mouth-watering french toast.

 Before you hit the surf and sand, let’s get some sandwiches for a day at the beach.
 Stop by the Guiliano’s Delicatessen & Bakery, a classic Italian delicatessen with a wide selection of Italian groceries, deli meats and cheeses, fresh baked pastries and more.
 Be sure to grab some water to keep you hydrated while you take in the sun!